supertassu/taaviwtf/content/uses.md

 ## Hosting bits

 * [Proxmox](https://proxmox.com) for virtualisation at home.
-* DigitalOcean for the things that I want to have running in The Cloud(TM), mostly my IRC bouncer and some public services.
 * [Puppet](https://puppet.com) for configuration management
 * [Cumin](https://github.com/wikimedia/cumin) for running commands in many machines
 * I'm working on my own automation cookbook library, hopefully it's in a stage where I can publish it soon-ish.